kong0107/JSML/README.md

 </script>
 ```

-For ideas of this format and even shorter implementation, see [context](context.md).
+For ideas of this format and concept of even shorter implementation, see [context](context.md).

 ### in node.js